ICustomControl interface

 Context

 required The CustomControlContext for this control instance.
-Store it (typically as a class field named ControlContext) — it is the only way to request repaints, create timers, or check the runtime mode after Initialize returns.
+Store it—typically as a class field named ControlContext—because it is the only way to request repaints, create timers, or shift keyboard focus after Initialize returns.

-A common implementation calls Context.GetSerializer().RuntimeUISrzDeserialize(Me, False) to load designer-set property values into the instance; if the call returns False, no serialized data was found and the control should apply its own defaults.
+A typical implementation calls Context.GetSerializer().RuntimeUISrzDeserialize(Me, False) to load the designer-set values.
+If that call returns False, no serialized data was found and the control should apply its own defaults instead.

 Paint